 Bounties have been paid for rattlesnakes in several Iowa counties.
 The bounty was lifted, but by then many dens were destroyed.
 Iowa bounties claimed for C. horridus for three of the highest ranking counties from 1925 to 1952 showed an obvious decrease in numbers of snakes.
 Between 1941 and 1952, Allamakee County recorded a total of 4898 snakes with the maximum claimed in 1941 (860) and the Minimum in 1948 (188).
 Between 1925 and 1952, Clayton County recorded a total of 8095 snakes; max.
 1932 (788) and min.
 1951(39).
 Between 1926 and 1952, Dubuque County reported a total of 7249 snakes taken with the max.
 1940 (1643) and min.
 1948 (49).
 Interviews with some bounty hunters revealed that they have noticed a substantial decline in this species.
 This indicates a true decrease in snakes, and not necessarily that fewer hunters have turned in bounties over the years.

+Timber rattlesnakes should be protected in Iowa before the numbers become dangerously low.
 This snake has declined to about half its past recorded range (Christiansen, 1981), and this data is many years old.
-Unlike most of Iowa's snake species, timber rattlesnakes cannot recuperate as quickly from unnatural losses.
+Unlike most of Iowa’s snake species, timber rattlesnakes cannot recuperate as quickly from unnatural forces.
 First, they are found in a specific habitat that is not found throughout Iowa.
 They live high up in the bluffland as far away from people as you can get.
 Second, on average, timber rattlers do not mature until they are 9 or 10 years of age.
 This is far older than any of our other snake species.
 When they do reproduce, they have relatively small litters.
-Additionally, females only reproduce, on average, every two or three years.
+Additionally, females only reproduce, on average, every three years.
 Third, for those young snakes fortunate enough to make it to adulthood, they may have a long lifespan.
 This indicates that adult timbers are not easily replaced.
 This is how nature limits these snakes.

 An area will not be overrun with rattlesnakes if it is preserved.
 Nature will limit these snakes.
 Some people may want to remove rattlesnakes from their property and relocate them to another area with another population.
 I am glad to see a proposed solution that is not fatal to the snakes.
-Unfortunately, at this time, relocations of adult timber rattlesnakes (even to existing populations) does not work in every case.
-Some attempts have been successful, but certainly not all are.
-The relocated adults may wander aimlessly, may not feed, and may fail to recognize known den sites (Reinert and Rupert, 1996).
-The snakes could not overwinter properly and they froze.
-Better results would be met using neonate snakes.
-Reinert and Zappalorti (1998) assumed this would be a better approach.
-Other workers have shown that specific time and place of release of both adults and young can increase success.
-However, the best solution is to leave the snakes be.
+Unfortunately, at this time, relocations of adult timber rattlesnakes (even to existing populations) do not work.
+The relocated adults wander aimlessly, do not feed, and fail to recognize known den sites (Reinert and Rupert, 1996).
+The snakes could not hibernate and they froze.
+It is not known if similar results would be met using neonate snakes.
+It is assumed that this would be a better approach (Reinert and Zappalorti, 1998).
+The best solution (for now) is to leave the snakes be.
 It is possible to live together with these snakes.